Artillex-Studios/Documentation/Writerside/topics/AxShulkers-Configuration.md

 * EXPERIMENTAL: This feature may cause issues right now!
 * If enabled: when you close a shulker and the plugin validated that it can be saved, then the plugin will save the items from memory to the item just like in vanilla, this makes axshulkers compatibly with everything
-* This setting force disables `enable-obsfucation`
+* This setting force disables `enable-obfuscation`

 ### auto-clear-in-creative (default: true)